Manderby/NALib/Readme.txt

    When no longer used, these structs usually are destructed with the appropriate clearXXX function.
 See destructor explanation below.

-   To stay consistent with cas B, the pointer to the given struct is returned at the end of the function.
+   To stay consistent with case B, the pointer to the given struct is returned at the end of the function.

-B. If the given first argument of a createXXX function is a NULL-pointer, a new struct is allocated on the heap using malloc and at the end of the function, the pointer to that memory location is returned.
+B. If the given first argument of an naCreateXXX function is a NULL-pointer, a new struct is allocated on the heap using malloc and at the end of the function, the pointer to that memory location is returned.
    Outside of the function, the returned pointer is usually stored in a